Nahhttan/normative_allocation_problem/README.md

 _Nathan LANGLOIS, personal thoughts, inspired by courses allocation mechanisms in French Grandes Écoles._

-A more homogenous version in terms of languages will come soon! :)
+NOTE : une version française est disponible dans le repo :)

 # Introduction: framework

 ## Individuals, courses and preferences

 Let 4 students be Alice, Bob, Carl, and David.
 We will denote them $A,B,C,D$.
-We suppose they have to rank 4 courses $X,Y,Z,T$ that are proposed, with one constraint: each course can be offered to one and only one student.
+We suppose they have to rank 4 courses $X,Y,Z,T$ that are proposed.

 Once the students have given their preferences (as an ordering, i.e. a binary relation that is reflexive, transitive and complete), an allocation mechanism occurs to allocate each course to one student, so that in the end, every student gets exactly one course and every course is allocated to exactly one student.